boushphong/monitoring/Error Tracking with Python.md

 sys.excepthook = handle_exception

-# This will raise an uncaught ZeroDivisionError
+# This will raise an uncaught ZeroDivisionError but the error message will be modified
 1 / 0
 ```